michelderu/langflow-slack/README.md

    You can also use a simple flow from this repository: [Langflow Slack Integration Test](https://github.com/langchain-ai/langflow/blob/main/langflow-slack/Slack-Integration-Test.json)

-   Make sure to set the `LANGFLOW_API_URL` environment variable to the URL of the Langflow Flow.
+   Make sure to set the `LANGFLOW_API_ENDPOINT` environment variable to the URL of the Langflow Flow.

 2. Start the Slack bot:
    ```bash